 - Your ratio percentage that IRD calculates for you is between 0% and 100%

-- This method of paying provisional tax may not suit everyone.
-Solutions such as tax pooling can also be used to ease taxpayers' concerns and costs in calculating provisional tax.
+This method of paying provisional tax may not suit everyone.
+Solutions such as tax pooling can also be used to ease the taxpayers' concerns and costs in calculating provisional tax.
 We suggest that you discuss your options with your accountant.